 When I got to college I made my first trips to Churchill Downs for the big day.
 Three straight years in the infield where I think I saw a total of three horses and three dozen sets of breasts.
 I have been to some amazing places for some amazing parties, but the infield on Derby Day tops the list.

-My love for the sport and respect for the tradition led me to a private room in recent years to do it up in style.
+My love for the sport and respect for the tradition led me to enjoying the day from a different level for several more years later in life to do it up in style.
 After five consecutive years of the Churchill Downs Lounge, a private room with an open bar and private betting windows, I stopped going and it’s been a handful of years since I made it back.
 Don’t let that stop you.

 Here are five reasons you should make it a point to go to at least once in your life: